ctrivino1/Practicing-ML-algorithms-/README.md

-# Practicing machine learning algorithms
+# Machine learning algorithm practice

--- These are templates that I have used to do basic examples for different types of supervised and unsupervised methods of machine learning
+-- These Google Colab notebooks are templates that I have used to do basic examples for different types of supervised and unsupervised methods of machine learning.